|Study location||Estonia, Tartu|

 Undergraduate diploma (or higher)

-Bachelor’s degree or equivalent qualification in the fields of natural and exact sciences or medicine – for country-specific document requirements please see www.ut.ee/country-specific.
+Bachelor’s degree or equivalent qualification (must be obtained by the end of July) in the fields of natural and exact sciences or medicine – for country-specific document requirements please see www.ut.ee/country-specific.

-Please be sure to check further information on required documents and our step-by-step application guide at bioengineering.ut.ee/apply-now.
+Please be sure to check further information and our step-by-step application guide at www.ut.ee/bioeng.

 The entry qualification documents are accepted in the following languages: English / Estonian.